 How to Properly Package Vintage Comic Books for Shipping

 Trading and selling vintage comic books can be a fun hobby and a lucrative business, but these items need special care when shipping to preserve their valuable condition.
-These step-by-step instructions show you how to properly package comic books for shipping.
-This tutorial can be used for any periodicals or flat paper goods.
+These step-by-step instructions show you how to package comic books for shipping properly.
+This tutorial can be used for any periodical or flat paper goods.

 Materials for Packaging Comic Books for Shipping